iryonetwork/TechnicalWhitepaper/cryptographic-enforcement-of-permissions.md

 ## **Key rotation**

 When access is revoked, a patient would issue new re-encryption keys for all new data.
-For old data, NuCypher proxy re-encryption relays on the servers to not serve the revoked clients \(with data or re-encryption keys\).
+For old data, NuCypher proxy re-encryption relies on the servers to not serve the revoked clients \(with data or re-encryption keys\).
 In our case, the Iryo storage node and clinic storage node would simply throw the revoked re-encryption keys away and, by doing this, they protect the data even if the storage node gets hacked later, and all encrypted data leaked.

 Due to BIP32 and proxy re-encryption, the key rotation process does not need any other device but the patient’s to be online \(it's non-interactive\).
 This value is enhanced in the doctor’s case, as he can re-issue all re-encryption keys to himself without ‘bothering’ any of their patients.